nus-cs2030s/2324-s2/docs/06-tell-dont-ask.md

 # Unit 6: Tell, Don't Ask

+!!! abstract "Learning Objectives"

-After taking this unit, students should:
+    After this unit, students should:

     - understand what accessor and mutator are used for, and why not to use them
     - understand the principle of "Tell, Don't Ask"

 ## Accessors and Mutators